micycle1/PeasyGradients/README.md

  Set the color space for a given `Gradient` with `.setColorSpace()`, like so:

  ```
- myGradient.setColorSpace(ColorSpaces.RGB);
+ myGradient.setColorSpace(ColorSpace.RGB);
  ```

- PeasyGradients supports many different color spaces — all possible color spaces are accessible via `ColorSpaces.class` and examples of each are shown in the expandable section below:
+ PeasyGradients supports many different color spaces — all possible color spaces are accessible via `ColorSpace.class` and examples of each are shown in the expandable section below:

 <details><summary style="font-size:135%; color:blue">💥See Color Space Comparison...</summary>